elec-e8408-mini-project-2025/project-documentation/README.md

 The system MAY allow user to continue stopped hiking session

+The system MAY prevent starting a new hiking session, if real-time clock of the smartwatch is compromized.
+In this case, the smartwatch must be first synchronized with RPi to synchronize the real-time clock.

 ### LilyGo application: Recording multiple hiking sessions

-The system MAY allow user to record multiple hiking sessions to smartwatch memory
+The system MUST allow user to record multiple hiking sessions to smartwatch memory

+The system MUST store at minimum 5 last sessions in persistent memory of the smartwatch

+The system MAY support storing more than 5 last sessions on the smartwatch

+The system MAY warn user if memory capacity is full (max number of sessions have been stored to persistent memory)

+The system MAY ask user to override older sessions

+The system MAY prohibit starting new session before memory capacity is released

+The system MAY override the older session when persistent memory is full

 ### LilyGo application: Record steps count and convert into travelled distance during the session

 While hiking session is active, the system MUST record steps count

-While hiking session is active, the system MUST convert steps count into travelled distance after each step
+While hiking session is active, the system MUST convert steps count into travelled distance every time data is rendered on touchscreen

 ### LilyGo application: Display this data on a smartwatch screen